The U.S.–China microchip rivalry is evolving.

 The Green Monster property is rich in copper, cobalt, zinc, rare earths, and nickel—all essential to AI chips, EVs, and energy storage.
 A second property in Nevada’s Currant Creek District offers exposure to a new class of critical minerals, including antimony. - Major Exploration Catalyst On The Horizon:

-With its fully permitted drill program underway, Glenstar is poised for an imminent exploration catalyst, setting the stage for proving its high-grade mineralization. - Rich Mining Heritage in a Proven District:
+With an initial drill program completed, and a second phase planned, Glenstar is poised for an imminent exploration catalyst, setting the stage for proving its high-grade mineralization. - Rich Mining Heritage in a Proven District:

 Goodsprings has a long-standing history of mineral production, having generated over $31M in output, and remains one of Nevada’s most promising exploration zones. - Full Alignment with U.S. Industrial Policy: